stanl1y/RL_Implementation/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This is a RL framework that aims to improve the development speed of RL algorithms.
-Each component of a RL algorithm is seperated clearly by different module so as to achive high maintainability and flexibility.
+This project is built based on RL_Implementation project, which is a RL framework I built.
+This project aims to design an imitation learning algorithm that can let the agent achieve expert performance with only one demonstration.

 <p align="right">(<a href="#top">back to top</a>)</p>